Martial Arts School Owner Risk Management

 Risk Management are words that create an understanding of preventing an incident and really it is just about that, preventing problems by identifying issues and correcting them.
 The duty of care is within your risk management policy and is not just restricted to the instructor everyone associated with the school should be aware of their duty to help injured people.
 If instructors follow the club rules such as directing students to have plenty of water during hot weather, to ask students to always warm up thoroughly and cool down prior appropriately according to the club rules.
 It is also important for instructors to recognise when students are having difficulty keeping up or getting tired to monitor and guide them to not over strain themselves and take regular breaks with intense training.

-Call us today and get a Free Risk Management Manual and other Business Tools through Martial Arts Australia – Peak Industry Body.
+Call us today and get a Free Risk Management Manual and other Business Tools to arrange it through Martial Arts Australia – Peak Industry Body.

 Risk Management is defined under the Australian Standard AS4360 where any organization has an obligation to identify and assess foreseeable hazards, and take steps to eliminate or control the risk.
 It is the process if identifying the risk, assessing the risk then elimination or controlling the risk.
 Once the risks have been eliminated or controlled, then a monitoring process is established to evaluate and improve the implemented risk controls.